bevyengine/bevy/release-content/release-notes/headless-widgets.md

 There are multiple reasons for this, but the main one is this: typical game user interfaces aren't just passive forms of fields to fill in, but more often represent a dynamic view of live data.
 As a consequence, the displayed value of a widget may change even when the user is not directly interacting with that widget.
-This avoids the need for two-way data binding, and instead allows simpler one-way data binding that aligns well with the traditional "Model / View / Controller" (MVC) design pattern.
+Externalizing the state avoids the need for two-way data binding, and instead allows simpler one-way data binding that aligns well with the traditional "Model / View / Controller" (MVC) design pattern.

 There are two exceptions to this rule about external state management.
 First, widgets which don't edit a value, but which merely trigger an event (such as buttons), don't fall under this rule.